 How management consulting is fighting back

-Though the growth rate it not sky high, the space is still growing.
-The key to understanding why may lie in the fact that approximately a quarter of all management consulting spend concerns technology.
+The space has seen only 2% annual growth over the last 5 years.
+However, it is indeed still growing — and the key to understanding why may lie in the fact that approximately a quarter of all management consulting spend concerns technology.

-The frameworks developed by big management consultancies may be public knowledge.
-More and more of the consultants who implemented those insights may be on the job market every year.
-But that cannot always replace the utility of consultancies when it comes to new and emergent issues.
+Even as management consulting frameworks become public knowledge, and as more and more of the consultants who implemented those insights may be on the job market every year, this does not necessarily replace the utility of consultancies when it comes to new and emergent issues.

 Consulting firms are tasked with looking ahead to figure out what major development will matter to their clients next.
-That’s the only way they can stay alive, which has been true ever since BCG’s designed its growth-share matrix to help 1960s conglomerates regain their sense of focus.
+That’s the only way they can stay alive, which has been true ever since BCG designed its growth-share matrix to help conglomerates regain their sense of focus.

 In 1981, Jack Welch became CEO of GE and began pulling the company out of a bureaucracy-caused tailspin.
 Welch instituted a new rule that GE would only be involved in an industry if it could be the #1 or #2 player in the industry.
-He sold off 408 underperforming businesses, laying off 100,000 people who worked at them.
+He sold off 408 underperforming businesses, laying off 100,000 people in the process.

 BCG praised GE as the perfect example of a “premium conglomerate” — a company that stayed focused despite its diversification.
 Even more impressive, however, was the level of execution on that focus.
 The public didn’t see GE as a threatened or weak company, and share prices were fine.

 When Welch decided major layoffs were strategically important, it was a tough pill for many of GE’s defenders to swallow.
-And yet, that ability to execute is what changed GE from “fine” into the most valuable company in America for six of the nine years between 1996 and 2005.
+And yet, that ability to execute is what changed GE from “fine” into the most valuable company in America for 6 of the 9 years between 1996 and 2005.

 Coming up with a strategy and actually helping a client implement that strategy are two completely different things.

-But contrary to the narrative that consultants just tell companies what to do, without helping them do it, consulting firms have actually been aware of this for a long time.
-The strategy side of consulting has always existed alongside a dedicated execution side — a team of practicing consultants who actually come in and help a company make changes.
+Consulting firms have been aware of this for a long time.
+Contrary to the narrative that consultants just tell companies what to do, without helping them do it, the strategy side of consulting has always existed alongside a dedicated execution side.

-From the 1960s through most of the 21st century, however, the strategy side was the dominant force inside most management consultancies.
+From the 1960s through much of the 21st century so far, however, the strategy side has been the dominant force inside most management consultancies.

 Selling pure strategy is almost always a higher-margin activity, especially when you can package up your strategy into certain, repeatable templates.